 - The important characters of this story are described in lively language, with lots of detail.
 Katrina van Tassel, the girl whom both Ichabod and Brom are courting, is described only in terms of her appearance, with a passage later about her parents suggesting that she might be spoiled.
 Have students flesh out the character of Katrina in a character sketch.

 - Many people have made plays from this story — your class can do it, too!
 Write and stage the play for your school, or film it for your class website.

 - While this story is accessible to younger readers, the vocabulary can really be challenging.
 Collect words from the story in a pocket chart or on chart paper and see how many new ones you can learn while you’re reading the story.

 - Sleepy Hollow is a real place, and the character of the place is important to the story.
 Irving says that the people of Sleepy Hollow are inclined to see ghosts, and says of visitors to the area, ” However wide awake they may have been before they entered that sleepy region, they are sure, in a little time, to inhale the witching influence of the air, and begin to grow imaginative, to dream dreams, and see apparitions.”
 There is no Google Earth Tour online yet for this story, so here’s your chance!

 - The Smithsonian has an intriguing lesson using “The Legend of Sleepy Hollow” to explore contagion.
-With measles, Zika virus, and other contagious diseases in the news, students will get a new perspective.
+With Coronavirus still among us, this topic is often on our minds.

 - The life of a teacher during Colonial times (and after, in many areas) was difficult.
 Ichabod Crane, like most teachers, earned very little and was given a place to live by parents of his students.
 Things were different for students, too — not least because of the use of corporal punishment, which is described in the story.
 Use a Venn diagram to compare school in Irving’s day to your modern school.